konman01/Java/Components/Documentation.md

 Object level lock and Class level locks are different.
 In above case, T2 can run method m2 by obtaining object level lock.
 But if m2 is static synchronized, T2 can't invoke m2 method unless T1 release class level lock on method m1.

+### How threads communicates?

+Thread communicates using wait() and notify() functions. wait() function releases lock on the resource by a thread and transfer it into other thread.
+Once the other thread uses the resources it should notify() the original thread to continue.

+### What are Java8 features?

+Lambda Expressions, Functional interface, default methods, functions, predicates and Stream Api